Porges/ways-to-play/src/games/laugh-and-lie-down/index.md

 ---

 <p class="lead">
-Laugh and Lie Down is a {% a  fishing-games, fishing game %} for five (or four) players from the 17th century.
-The only known description of this game is from Francis Willughby’s <cite>Book of Games</cite>.[@FrancisWillughby p.
+Laugh and Lie Down is a {% a  fishing-games, fishing game %} for five (or four) players from the 17th century.{%fn%}By 1784 it was being described as “old-fashioned”.[@ObservationsOnSomeOldFashionedGames p.
+134]{%endfn%} The only known description of this game is from Francis Willughby’s <cite>Book of Games</cite>.[@FrancisWillughby p.
 138]
 </p>

 <!-- excerpt -->